International Conferences on Jewish Studies

 During 1994–2017 Sefer Center annually published proceedings of the International conferences on Jewish Studies.
 Since 2018, the Sefer Center seized to publish conference proceedings in favor of the publication of a new academic peer-reviewed "Judaic-Slavic Journal".

-Center "Sefer" in cooperation with the Center for Slavic-Jewish studies the Institute of Slavic studies organizes the Twenty-seventh international conference on Judaica to be held in Moscow, 31 January – 2 February 2021
+Center "Sefer" in cooperation with the Center for Slavic-Jewish studies the Institute of Slavic studies organize the 27th International conference on Jewish studies to be held in Moscow, July 11-13, 2021.

 We plan to alternate winter and summer conferences, keeping the new frequency of the conference - once a year and a half.

 The conference program is expected to include sections reflecting traditional areas of Judaism (biblical and Talmudic studies, Jewish thought, Jewish history of different periods, Judeo-Christian relations, the Holocaust, Israeli studies, languages and literature, art, Ethnology, demography, genealogy, museums and archives, etc.).
 Topics that allow for an interdisciplinary approach to research are welcome.
 Reports of graduate students and young researchers, as shown by the positive experience of the past few years, are included in the youth panels of the conference with the participation of specially invited debaters.

 More detailed information about the conference is here.

 The XVIII International Conference on Jewish Studies, February 1-3, 2011